 About the genetic testing process

 We recommend that you receive genetic counseling alongside genetic testing.
 You should attend counseling both before the test and after the results are available.
-Our standard diagnostics procedure will take about 21 days from the day we receive your test sample.
-For an additional charge, your physician can get results within 7–10 days through our Express Service.
+Our standard diagnostics procedure will take about 28 days from the day we receive your test sample.
 We will send your results directly to your physician or other ordering health care professional.
-They will then share them with you and discuss how they affect your future health care, and if the results have significance for your family.
+They will then share them with you and discuss how they affect your future health care and if the results have significance for your family.